tmabraham/tmabraham.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Tanishq"
-excerpt: "About me"
+excerpt: "About Tanishq"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Due to my curiosity and passion for learning, started my first college campus classes at 7-years-old.
-Later on graduated from high school at 10-years-old while simultaneously taking college classes.
-At 11-years old graduated with 3 Associate Degrees and by 12 years old was accepted as a transfer student (3rd year) to two neighboring universities UC Davis and UC Santa Cruz (Regents Scholar).
-Due to my love for all fields of science (biology, physics, chemistry etc) and math, I completed a Bachelor's degree in biomedical engineering at UC Davis at the age of 14 years old.
-At 15 years old, I started my PhD in biomedical engineering also at UC Davis.
-In 2019, I joined Dr. Richard Levenson's Lab.
-My research is focused on applying deep learning to pathology.
+Tanishq Abraham is considered a child genius and a prodigy.
+He graduated high school at 10 years old with a 4.0 GPA and at 11 he obtained 3 college Associate Degrees also with a perfect 4.0 GPA.
+When he was 14, he finished his biomedical engineering program.
+He graduated from University of California, Davis with summa cum laude becoming the youngest biomedical engineer.
+As an undergrad, he has presented papers at several conferences.
+At 14, he was the first author on a review paper about smart bio-inspired vesicles and it's biomedical engineering applications published in IOP Physical Biology.

+Tanishq joined his PhD program at 15.
+By 16, he became a published book chapter author in the book "Artificial Intelligence and Deep Learning in Pathology".
+Now at 17, he is a 2nd year PhD student in biomedical engineering at UC Davis.
+He has worked for a year in the Levenson lab at UC Davis on applying deep learning to novel microscopy techniques in order to enable digital pathology applications.
+His recent conference was presenting his PhD research at the ICML2020 Computational Biology workshop.
+Tanishq has also reviewed few books that includes two science fiction books and recently a machine learning book.

-I am self-motivated, curious about the mechanics of things, a passionate learner, goal setter (and achieving those goals!), a hard-worker and an over-achiever.
-Enjoy all things science, technology, politics and sports.
-Love to interact and talk with people.
-And a role model for young and old students!
+Tanishq is self-motivated, curious about the mechanics of things, a passionate learner, goal setter (and achieving those goals!), a hard-worker and an over-achiever.
+He enjoys all things science, technology, politics, movies and sports.
+Loves to interact and talk with people.
+Tanishq has appeared on many international and national TV, radio and print news, TV and radio talk shows, realty TV shows and documentary shows.
+He is a role model for young and old students!